 While this is not (yet) a widely discussed topic in the world of elearning, there are several learning management systems on the market with the ability to deliver headless LMS benefits.

-Adobe Captivate Prime are the market leaders in the world of Headless LMS at present, with a lot of dedicated advice published, and a focus on this type of functionality.
+Adobe Learning Manager (formerly Adobe Captivate Prime) one of the market leaders in the world of Headless LMS at present, with a lot of dedicated advice published, and a focus on this type of functionality.

 However, several others are certainly worth considering as they all come from slightly different angles.
-Ones to watch in our opinion are:
+Ones to watch in our opinion:

 Brightspace from D2L is highly capable and the analytics is hugely impressive, with great integration capabilities.